In those days there was no king in Israel; everyone did what was right in his own eyes.

 The state of moral relativity during the years of Israel's judges was a tragic and repetitive theme.
 The Lord's children disregarded His Words.
 They were tempted by exciting idols and opportunities they had not known.
 They preferred pleasure over purity and convenience over obedience.

 The state of moral relativity in America is not just our theme, but an international rock concert.
 Even believers now hum their own tunes.
-They are tempted by exciting idols and opportunities they should not know.
+Many are tempted by worldly idols and opportunities they shouldn't know.
 They prefer pleasure over purity and convenience over obedience.

 But when God's children disregard His Laws, each deciding for himself what is right, relative to his own circumstances, good and bad blur like lines in shifting sand.
 And when virtue becomes a sand castle, it's destined to disappear entirely.
 Happiness becomes just as elusive.

-* Previous 4-Part AMTC Devotion Series, Moral Relativity: http://amtcdevotions.org/moral-relativity-aka-whatever-part-1
+* Previous 4-Part Devotion Series, Moral Relativity: http://careylewisdevotions.com/moral-relativity-aka-whatever-part-1